EParmar18/HybridSignal/README.md

 * You will need a TD Ameritrade API key in a file called config.py.
 Make sure the file is called config.py, because that is the only file that .gitignore will not upload.

 * Store the key in a string in the variable called client_id

+## MVP Milestone
+In order to run the application make sure you have the following libraries installed:
+*pandas*
+*numpy*
+*plotly*
+*matlibplot*

+The main file to run is **test_datapull.py** which will produce a series of graphs

+Graph 1 is the candle graph for a specified stock Graph 2 is the MACD of that specific stock
+Graph 3 is the 8EMA and the 21EMA over that time period Graph 4 is the RSI index over that time period